wcassels/yclip/README.md

 # yclip

 `yclip` implements a client-server model for sharing clipboard text.
-Invoking `yclip` starts a server locally; it'll log a command in the form `yclip <socket addr>` that you can run to connect from another machine on the network.
-Note that `yclip` understands hostnames too, as well as IPs.
+Invoke `yclip` to start a server locally; it will log a command in the form `yclip <host>:<port>` that you can run from elsewhere on the network to connect.
 Once connected, text copied on one machine will be instantly pastable on the other!

 Run `yclip --help` for the options:
 ```